samholst/texting-service/README.md

 ## WWW Testing

-Not enabled until requested, please email time when needed live.
+Currently not live until requested, please email time when needing to be turned on.

 GET:
 ```